docflow

 audit

-Audit a documentation-led repo against its own conventions — contiguous ADR numbering, INDEX sync, plan/ coverage, required sections, status validity, cross-reference resolution, language mandate, ADR-privacy leaks into user-visible code, and cross-worktree collisions (duplicate numbers, duplicate plan ownership, same ADR edited on two branches).
+Audit a documentation-led repo against its own conventions — contiguous ADR numbering, INDEX sync, plan/ coverage, required sections, status validity, cross-reference resolution, language mandate, ADR-privacy leaks into user-visible code, cross-worktree collisions (duplicate numbers, duplicate plan ownership, same ADR edited on two branches), and — for a multi-repo product — cross-repo federation checks (bidirectional membership, identity collisions, dangling cross-repo references, roll-up drift, convention drift).
 Reports a punch list and offers to fix the mechanical issues.
 Use when the user says "audit the ADRs", "lint the conventions", "check repo consistency", "are the ADRs in sync", or invokes /audit.

 bootstrap